Agriculture in Nova Scotia

 Agriculture in Nova Scotia is the production of various food, feed, and fiber commodities to fulfill domestic and international human and animal sustenance needs.
 Nova Scotia is a province in Atlantic Canada, totaling 55 284 km^{2} of land and water, and bordering New Brunswick.
 This province has about 3,795 farms averaging 262 acres per farm.
 The total land area used for farm lands in Nova Scotia is 995,943 acres.

 There is a large range of crops and animals raised in the province and it is a large part of the economy in Nova Scotia.
 The Department of Agriculture is responsible for the overview of the agricultural practices in Nova Scotia.

 History

-The name Nova Scotia originates from the Latin for "New Scotland"; this reflects the history of the early settlers.
+The name Nova Scotia originates from the Latin for "New Scotland"; this does not reflect the history of the early settlers as they left and went back to Scotland under a treaty with the French.
+French had settled before the Scottish and remained afterwards for 150 years.
+The French were critical to the farming of Nova Scotia as they built Dykes that increased the acreage able to be farmed by 20,000 to 30,000 hectacres.
 Historically much of Nova Scotia was covered with forest; much of this has been reduced by the actions of the settlers.